Danila-Bain/typst-theorems/docs/manual.typ

 == Limitations

-Because environments in `theofig` are implemented as figures, show rules applied to them affect nested figures of any kind, including images and tables:
+Because #fn[theofig] implemented as figure, show rules applied to it affect nested figures of any kind, including images and tables:

 #code-example-row(```typ
 #show figure.where(kind: "example"): it => {